UDOOboard/X86-Docs/docs/14_Hardware_Reference/03_Video_Output.md

 ### UDOO X86 Hardware and BIOS User Manual

-For a complete explanation of the UDOO X86 hardware you can download the UDOO X86 Hardware and BIOS User Manual in .pdf <TODO: fix link>
+For a complete explanation of the UDOO X86 hardware you can download the UDOO X86 Hardware and UEFI BIOS User Manual *(link coming soon)* <TODO: fix link>